Friday, March 27

 Tel.: 07 82 06 43 06

-We're part of a big solidarity feast at Café Jaune
+We're taking part in a big solidarity banquet at the Café Jaune

-At the end of Ramadan – which took place on March 19th – it's time for solidarity in some lovely kitchens around Paris.
-This is the case of Café Jaune, nestled in Saint-Ouen, which is hosting a big solidarity banquet for Aid this Friday.
+As Ramadan comes to a close – it was celebrated on March 19th – it’s time for some solidarity in a few lovely Parisian kitchens.
+One of them is the Café Jaune, nestled in Saint-Ouen, which is hosting a big solidarity banquet for Aid this Friday.
 The idea?
-To offer a meaningful celebration filled with food, music, and solidarity, all to benefit a charitable organization.
-Some guests will pay for their spot online, while others will be invited by Utopia56, a well-known organization in Paris that helps people in exile and extreme poverty.
-It’s a beautiful moment of togetherness, to share a friendly and delicious meal with those who can no longer indulge in the luxury of celebration, lightness, and the joy of a festive dinner.
+To offer a meaningful celebration filled with food, music, and solidarity, all in support of an association.
+Some guests will purchase their tickets online, while others will be invited by Utopia56, a well-known organization in Paris that helps people in exile and those facing extreme hardship.
+It’s going to be a wonderful moment of connection, where we can share a delicious and friendly meal with those who no longer have the luxury of celebration, lightness, and the joy of a festive dinner.

 Voir cette publication sur Instagram